Minu-Valentina18/RecipeeApp/README.md

 # Key Features:

 **Ingredient-Based Search:**
-    Users can input the ingredients they have on hand into the search bar.
+    <t>  Users can input the ingredients they have on hand into the search bar.
 The application will provide a list of recipes that match the available ingredients, ensuring users can make the most of what's already in their kitchen.

-**Streamlined Interface:**<br><t>
+**Streamlined Interface:**<br>
-    The user interface is clean and straightforward, allowing users to navigate effortlessly.
+    <t> The user interface is clean and straightforward, allowing users to navigate effortlessly.
 A minimalist design ensures that the focus is on the recipes and the search functionality.

-**Favorites Section:**
+**Favorites Section:**<br>
-    Users can save their favorite recipes for quick access in the future.
+    <t>  Users can save their favorite recipes for quick access in the future.
 The Favorites section allows users to curate a personalized collection of go-to recipes.

-**Detailed Recipe Pages:**
+**Detailed Recipe Pages:**<br>
-    Each recipe comes with a detailed page showcasing ingredients, step-by-step instructions, and any additional tips or notes.
+    <t>  Each recipe comes with a detailed page showcasing ingredients, step-by-step instructions, and any additional tips or notes.
 Users can easily follow the recipe without any confusion, even if they are not seasoned chefs.

-**Responsive Design:**
+**Responsive Design:**<br>
-    RecipeeApp is optimized for various devices, ensuring a seamless experience whether users access the application from a desktop, tablet, or smartphone.
+    <t>  RecipeeApp is optimized for various devices, ensuring a seamless experience whether users access the application from a desktop, tablet, or smartphone.